iml130/iree-template-cpp/README.md

 * `custom-opt`: See the related documentation for [iree-opt](https://google.github.io/iree/DeveloperOverview#iree-opt) documentation.
 * `custom-translate`: See the related documentation for [iree-translate](https://google.github.io/iree/DeveloperOverview#iree-translate) documentation.

-Of course you it's also worth to explore the corresponding CMake configuration.
+Of course it's also worth to explore the corresponding CMake configuration.